Chart Color Schemes

 Housing

-The Gap is characterized by a predominantly suburban housing profile, with above-average rates of outright home ownership
+The Gap is characterized by a predominantly suburban housing profile, with strong rates of outright home ownership

-The Gap's dwelling structure, as per the latest Census, consisted of 92.2% houses and 7.8% other dwellings (semi-detached, apartments, 'other' dwellings).
-In contrast, Brisbane metro had no houses or other dwellings in its dwelling structure.
-The home ownership rate within The Gap was 39.4%, with mortgaged dwellings at 45.3% and rented dwellings at 15.3%.
-The median monthly mortgage repayment in the area was $2,253, aligning with Brisbane metro's average.
-The median weekly rent figure for The Gap was $490, while Brisbane metro had no recorded figures for these metrics nationally, The Gap's mortgage repayments were higher than the Australian average of $1,863, and rents were substantially above the national figure of $375.
+The Gap's dwelling structure, as per the latest Census evaluation, consisted of 92.2% houses and 7.8% other dwellings (semi-detached, apartments, 'other' dwellings).
+Home ownership in The Gap stood at 39.4%, with 45.3% of dwellings mortgaged and 15.3% rented.
+The median monthly mortgage repayment was $2,253, and the median weekly rent was $490.
+Nationally, The Gap's mortgage repayments were significantly higher than the Australian average of $1,863, while rents were substantially above the national figure of $375.

 Frequently Asked Questions - Housing